-File Name Specify the file name pattern that ZEC will use to generate when saving the recorded content.
+Max recorded file duration [HH:MM] Specify the maximum time allotted for recording a video stream.
+Default: 2 hours Keep recorded files for [HH:MM] Specify the maximum time for storing the recording.
+Default: 0 hours Custom Path Optionally specify a storage location for the recorded files that is relative to the root folder.
+This location bypasses the location specified as the root folder in the Settings > General screen.
+Record to S3 Parameters Specify the file name pattern that Zixi will use to generate when saving the recorded content.
 A separate file will be generated for each recording up to the time specified in the Max recorded file duration parameter (see above).
 After this duration a new file will be generated.
 The file name pattern can include any string and up to five variables listed below.
 Only the %T=HH.MM.SS creation time is mandatory.
-You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: Template %S=stream id - optional. %Y=year - optional %M=month - optional %D=day - optional %T=HH.MM.SS creation time - mandatory For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.
-Max recorded file duration [hours] Specify the maximum time allotted for recording a video stream.
+You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: File Name • %S=stream id - optional.
+Template %Y=year - optional • %M=month - optional • %D=day - optional %T=HH.MM.SS creation time - mandatory %U=YYYYmmddTHHMMSSZ UTC timestamp - optional For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.
+Max recorded file duration [HH:MM] Specify the maximum time allotted for recording a video stream.
 Default: 2 hours URL Specify the URL of the S3 bucket.
 Ignore TLS certificate errors TLS certificate for S3 bucket might be detected as faulty if bucket name contains dot[s].
 When this option is selected, ZEC will ignore the TLS certificate errors and transmit the stream to its destination.
 Access Key The access key that is used for accessing the S3 bucket.
 Secret Key The secret key that is used for accessing the S3 bucket.